Nishu-Sheoran/Java-ChatX/README.md

 # Java-ChatX
 A beginner-friendly Java chat project showcasing socket programming and multi-client handling.

-Java-ChatX is a multithreaded, network-based chat application built using Java, Socket Programming, Swing GUI, and SQL Database.
+**Java-ChatX** is a multithreaded, network-based chat application built using Java, Socket Programming, Swing GUI, and SQL Database.
 It allows multiple clients on different machines to communicate in real-time through a central server, with full support for user authentication, data security, and a friendly graphical interface.

+---

-✨ Features:
+## ✨ Features: